universal-packages/universal-documentation/docs/tutorials/todo-list/database-models.md

 We have added a few columns to our entity:

-- `id`: This is the primary key of our entity, it is a unique identifier for each item in our list.
+- `id`: This is the primary key of our entity; it is a unique identifier for each item in our list.
 - `content`: This is the text of the item in our list.
 - `done`: This is a boolean value that represents if the item is done or not.
 - `createdAt`: This is a timestamp that represents when the item was created.
 - `updatedAt`: This is a timestamp that represents when the item was last updated.

-We also have extended our entity from `BaseEntity`, this will give us access to some helper methods that we can use to interact with our database.
+We have also extended our entity from `BaseEntity`, which will give us access to some helper methods that we can use to interact with our database.

 ## Core console

-Universal Core provides a way for you tests code without having to write a test file or print statements.
-Lets enter the universal core console and test our new entity.
+universal-core provides a way for you to test code without having to write a test file or print statements.
+Let's enter the universal-core console and test our new entity.

 ```bash
 ucore console